jgraph/mxgraph/README.md

 mxGraph is a fully client side JavaScript diagramming library that uses SVG and HTML for rendering. [draw.io](https://www.draw.io) is an example that extends the functionality of this library.
 The [sources to draw.io](https://github.com/jgraph/draw.io) are also available.

 Note this is the release repo.
-The development repo is on [Bitbucket](https://bitbucket.org/jgraph/mxgraph2).
-Submit PRs there.
+The development repo is on [Bitbucket](https://bitbucket.org/jgraph/mxgraph2), but we cannot work out how to submit PRs there, so send them here and we'll merge if review approves.

 If you want to build something like draw.io, [GraphEditor](https://jgraph.github.io/mxgraph/javascript/examples/grapheditor/www/index.html) is the best example to use as a base.